 2) A certified true copy of the marriage certificate registered in the Philippines or in another country and registered with a Philippine consulate.

-3) A certified copy of the divorce decree, order, or decision duly translated to English if in another language, duly authenticated by the Philippine embassy or consulate which has jurisdiction of your current residence abroad.
-Please refer to the authentication or apostille procedure adopted by the embassy or consulate concerned.
+3) A certified copy of the divorce decree, order, or decision duly translated to English if in another language, duly authenticated by Apostille.
+Please refer to the apostille requirements applicable in your place of residence.
+Guidance can usually be found with the Office of the Secretary of State or such equivalent office in your state of residence.

 5) Proof of residence ( if in the Philippines):